DexarGH/Osiris-Private/README.md

 Cross-platform (Windows, Linux) game hack for **Counter-Strike 2** with GUI and rendering based on game's Panorama UI.
 Compatible with the latest game update on Steam.

+Since the developer Osiris is not very active right now, I decided to just add the features that I miss (and since my knowledge ends with Roblox, I did everything using Qwen Code :\ )

+All rights belong to the original Osiris developer (https://github.com/danielkrupinski/osiris).
+My fork is terrible, and I can't argue with that (don't take this seriously).

 ## What's new
 * 3 April 2026
     * Change Aim Bot setting
     * Add FOV Circle

+!!!Everything that was done below was NOT DONE BY ME!!!

 * 13 March 2026
     * Added aimbot feature